 Didn’t manage to make the author talk I conducted with Joseph Elliott?
 Don’t worry!
 The full discussion is now online.
 I had so much fun talking with Joseph and about the wonderful series he has created!
 If you have ventured into the wonderful world of the Isle of Skye, the joys and laughs that Joseph and I shared about this great fantasy series will make you go out get your copy of it!

 Are you looking for your next great read?
 Why not try out the books from across the pond?
 Despite from what governments say, books are essential and are needed now, more than ever.
-So if you are need of a variety and want to read diverse stories, then I suggest you try out some British titles!Continue reading “Books You Should Get Out Of the UK: June Edition”
+So if you are need of a variety and want to read diverse stories, then I suggest you try out some British and Irish titles!Continue reading “Books to Get Out of the UK and Ireland: January Edition”

 Are you looking for more reasons to be excited about 2022, other than just wanting to be done with 2021?
 Then check the list of exciting new books being released next year!
 The pandemic may have pushed back some releases into 2022 but that just just gives us more of a reason to read more books.
 So get ready TBR journal or list ready, because you want to make sure to jot down these exciting new releases!Continue reading “The Best Books to Look Out For in 2022”

 Get ready for the first Author Talk of 2022!
 For the first program of the new year,, I will be in discussion with Jos3ph Elliott, YA author of as we will be the bestselling and critically acclaimed “The Shadow Skye” Series and celebrate the publication of the final book of the series, “The Burning Swift”.Continue reading “Author Talk with Joseph Elliott”